FAQ

 Categories organize bills for filtering and reporting.
 Current built-in categories include housing, utilities, food, transportation, insurance, debt, subscriptions, child/family, medical, savings, and other.

-What does manual paycheck assignment do?
+What does manual income assignment do?

 How do I mark a bill paid?